-Alex had lost control of the conversation, finding himself trapped in a sibling rivalry of divine proportions.
+Alex had lost control of the conversation, and found himself trapped in a sibling rivalry of divine proportions.
 He would fail no matter what action he took.

-“What would you have me do?
+“What am I supposed to do?
 Even if I had a solution they’ll never listen to me, I’ve been there less than a year.
 A week ago I was delivering coffee,” Alex pleaded.

 With that, Artemis turned and strode into the dense vegetation.
 Her hunting dog followed close behind, and Alex spotted several others moving swiftly through the undergrowth to meet her.